chtzuehlke/SpringBootFargateCloudFormationSample/README.md

 # Bonus material: Let's build a CI/CD pipeline (work in progress)

+Caution: don't currently try this at home (delete issue)

 ## Create a CodeCommit git repository and push the sources to it

 Pre-Conditions: